-Flora and Fauna in India
+Biodiversity in India

 India is one of the world’s richest countries in terms of its vast array of biological diversity, and has nearly 8 per cent of the total number of species in the world (estimated to be 1.6 million).
 India is a Megadiverse Country, a name given to 17 countries which have very high biological diversity.

-Cheetah, pink-headed Duck, Mountain Quail, Forest Spotted Owl, madhucha insignis (wild mahua), hubbardia heptaneuron (a grass species)
+Cheetah, pink-headed Duck, Mountain Quail, Forest Spotted Owl, Madhuca insignis (wild mahua), Hubbardia heptaneuron (a grass species)

 Number of Endangered Species: 79 species of mammals, 44 of birds, 15 of reptiles, and 3 of amphibians, 1,500 plant species are considered endangered.